Argoniton/Turing-Machine-Environment/README.md

 This application is a part of my course work in the university.

+# Motivation
+## How it is relevant to artificial intelligence

+Now my priority is to discover whether or not this project can be related to artificial intelligence.

+Example 1: We have some Turing application, where only number of commands is known.
+And the question is: How many times we need to run the application to recover its code.

+Example 2: We have some long-long Turing application.
+And we have some another small Turing app.
+The set S -- is a set of input values that both applications produce the same output.
+And the questions are:
+  1. How big could the set S possibly be?
+  2.

+Example 3: There is a collection of pairs like (input value, output value), and questions:
+  1. Is it possible to develop a Turing application that from each 'input value' produces desired 'output value'?
+  2. How small may it be?
+  3*.
+Can we teach AI to write Turing apps by examining such pairs?

+Example 4: If we would like to reduce length of some Turing app, how small can we make it?

+# Techincal information
 ## Set up

 TuringMachine.py is main file, other are modules.